libffcv/ffcv/docs/benchmarks.rst

 - ImageNet (Resnet-50 8xA100): Train a ResNet-50 on ImageNet with 8 A100s using data parallelism.
 - ImageNet (Resnet-18 1xA100): Train a ResNet-18 on ImageNet with 1 A100.

-To make the benchmark realistic, we mimick standard cluster conditions by training 8 models at once, each on a separate GPU.
+To make the benchmark realistic, we mimic standard cluster conditions by training 8 models at once, each on a separate GPU.
 Such training parallelism situations are also highly relevant for tasks like grid searching or finding confidence intervals for training results.

 We detail the tested systems below: